A downloadable tool

 Pulse - A simple to use, but powerful, signals manager.

-Want damage events to update your health bar, play a sound, trigger screen shake, and annoy the save system... without you personally introducing every one of those systems like it's a forced networking event?
+Want damage events to update your health bar, play a sound, trigger screen shake, and bump the UI... without you personally having to reference every one of those systems and hoping that an instance exists, or the correct method is called?

-Pulse is a signals and events framework for GameMaker.
+Pulse is a signals and events framework for GameMaker that does exactly that.
 Your game broadcasts what happened, and anything that cares can react...Without the sender needing to know who is listening.

 Get the Ignition Kit bundle, featuring Pulse, Catalyst AND Statement for a discount!